prestia/mediumtonys/_posts/2023-9-3-beat-faqs.md

 ### Coolant

-The Beat uses 4.7 liters of of coolant (50% distilled water and 50% stndard Honda Blue) and should be replaced every 2 years.
+The Beat uses 4.7 liters of of coolant (50% distilled water and 50% standard Honda Blue) and should be replaced every 2 years.

 ### Brake fluid